How to Buy an Extended Car Warranty and Avoid Scams

 Caution About Manufacturer's 100,000 Mile Warranties

 Many manufacturers are advertising very high mileage coverage but don't get suckered in by the headline hype.
 You should focus on the word "limited."
 These are not full blown bumper to bumper warranties as they would have you believe, rather they are limited to the power train and do not cover the parts most likely to break.
 You should consider protecting your investment with a "bumper to bumper" extended warranty to cover these holes left by the manufacturer's limited coverage.

-The contract warns you to maintain your vehicle according to the manufacturer's instructions in the owner's manual, perform all the required maintenance, oil changes, fluids and only use approved parts and fluids.
-Store all your receipts as proof that you had all proper maintenance performed.
+The warranty contracts warn you to maintain your vehicle according to the manufacturer's schedule in the owner's manual.
+You must keep up with all the required maintenance, including, oil changes, fluids and filters.
+Be sure to use only approved parts and fluids.
+Make sure to keep all your receipts as proof that all the proper maintenance has been performed.
 Some companies are strict and use it as a weasel clause to avoid paying repairs that should be covered.
 Some policies have maintenance logs in their contract books where you log each service performed on the car.
-Read our advice on the best practices for getting your claim approved.
+Read our advice on the best practices for getting your claim approved.comments powered by Disqus